-Floors including sub-floors

-Repair category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Floors including Sub-floors Repair Category 1 Notes There are areas of uneven/creaking flooring.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.